BitcoinDesign/Guide/guide/getting-started/software.md

    layout = "float-right-desktop"
 %}

-A [node]({{ '/guide/glossary/node/' | relative_url }}) is simply a computer running a Bitcoin software.
+A Bitcoin [node]({{ '/guide/glossary/node/' | relative_url }}) is simply a computer running software, like [Bitcoin Core]({{ '/guide/glossary/#bitcoin-core-client'}}) connecting in to the Bitcoin network.
 Nodes verify transaction data on the Bitcoin blockchain and ensure the Bitcoin rules are being followed by network participants.
 Some wallets have built-in nodes, and some node software comes packaged with wallet functionality.
-However, the minimum implementation of a node is syncing data and allowing other software a user has to access it.
+However, the minimum implementation of a Bitcoin node is syncing data and allowing other software a user has to access it.

+A Lightning node is a device running software connecting it to the Lightning network, which extends Bitcoin with payment channels to improve transaction speed and lower costs.
+It is becoming widely adopted and accepted as the preferred way to scale Bitcoin.
+It’s common to use node management software.
+This simplifies the setup, management and monitoring of nodes by providing graphical user interfaces to interact with the lower level node software instead of CLIs.

 </div>

 ## Mining